 All merchants have complete access to the details of the transactions via online reporting through the acquirer bank (Bank of America), Discover and American Express.
 Each online reporting application offers details regarding the transactions from sale to funding to the University depository account.
 Merchants can set up reports to be automatically emailed on a schedule of their choice.
 For details on setting this up, contact Campus Banking & Merchant Services.

 Reviewing Monthly Statements

-This will include breakdowns for daily activity, credit card interchange rates, authorization rates, and equipment/services charges.
+Monthly statements are provided to the merchant detailing the previous month's activity and expenses, including breakdowns for daily activity, credit card interchange rates, authorization rates, and equipment/services charges.
 It is the Merchant's responsibility to review monthly statements for accuracy.
 If a charge is incorrect, the merchant must contact Bank of America within 60 days of the statement date in order for Bank of America to correct the charges.
-If needed, contact Campus Banking and Merchant Services for further assistance.
+If needed, contact Campus Banking & Merchant Services for further assistance.

 Reconciling UAccess Financials to Account Activity

-Please be aware that if a debit such as chargeback or an adjustment is auto-booked, the department will need to process a DI to move the adjustment or chargeback to properly offset the revenue account.
+- If a debit, such as chargeback or an adjustment, is auto-booked, the department will need to process a DI to move the adjustment or chargeback to properly offset the revenue account.

-Merchants must respond directly to the acquiring bank by the "respond by" date provided in the chargeback notification.
-Merchants must provide the requested information or appropriate documentation to demonstrate the legitimacy and appropriate processing of the original transaction.
+Merchants must respond directly to the acquiring bank by the "respond by" date provided in the chargeback notification, and provide the requested information/documentation to demonstrate the legitimacy and appropriate processing of the original transaction.
 The acquiring bank has sole authority to determine if the chargeback will be reviewed and the cash receipts returned to the merchant.